notsonerdysid/DRONE-BLUEPRINT/README.md

 **Summary for how I spend my time before submitting**
 I have invested 75+ hours over 16 days designing, engineering and learning new stuff for this drone from very basic.
-*I have worked researching, learning 3d designing from Tinkercad to Onshape, electronics and schematics planning, Learning how does a Drone even fly, and cost optimization, journalling, debugging Drone design over and over*
+*I have worked researching about the system and components, learning 3d designing from Tinkercad to Onshape, planning electronics and schematics, Learning how does a Drone even fly, and cost optimization, journalling, debugging Drone design over and over*
-I litterly design my drone frame again and again for more than 6 times through multiple frame designs to ensure to maintain structural strength, safe and stable flight performance.
+I literally design my drone frame again and again for more than 6 times through multiple frame designs to ensure to maintain structural strength, safe and stable flight performance.
-I learned some basic engineering principles such as thrust-to-weight analysis in which I have resulted with ratio of 8.05:1 at max thrust, Basics for what is Pid control, and etc.
+I learned some basic engineering principles such as thrust to weight analysis in which I have resulted with ratio of 8.05:1 at max thrust, Basics for what is Pid control, and etc.
 I created detailed schematics and a complete bill of materials while reducing the budget from $400 to $326.07.
 I learned basics for how imu sensor coordinate with FC and ESC.
 I also journal everything I worked with for everyday for past 16 days.